aepryus/Aexels/README.md

 > which reproduces the evolution of all cells with infinite perfection.
 Conversely, every
 > quantum system can be approximated by an Hamiltonian derived from a cellular automaton.

-However, he doesn't have a specific Cellular Automata in mind, but he does indiciate what constraints it must be able to solve:
+However, he doesn't have a specific Cellular Automaton in mind, but he does indiciate what constraints it must be able to solve:

 > ...we need to
 > restrict ourselves to finite models, forcing us to work with lattice theories.
 Making